carlos-cui/python_4_data_science/README.md

 # python_4_data_science

-repository containing notebooks used in micro-masters at University of San Diego
+Repository contains notebooks used whle completing the python for data science course for the micro-masters at University of San Diego